 What Is Life Insurance?

-Term life insurance provides coverage for specific periods like 10, 20 or 30 years with fixed premiums.
-Coverage ends when the term expires unless you renew at higher rates.
-Permanent life insurance (whole life, universal life) lasts your entire lifetime with premiums that build cash value.
+Term life insurance covers a set period (10, 20 or 30 years) with fixed premiums.
+When the term ends, coverage stops unless you renew at higher rates.
+Permanent life insurance (whole life, universal life) lasts your lifetime and builds cash value.

 Insurers require medical exams, health questionnaires and prescription history reviews for most policies.
 Your health status, age, lifestyle habits and family medical history determine approval and premium rates.
 Serious health conditions result in higher premiums or coverage denials.